BenjaminTuckerInstitute/Liberty/2/20/liberty.md

+> “For always in thine eyes, O Liberty!
+>
+> Shines that high light whereby the world is saved;
+>
+> And though thou slay us, we will trust in thee.”

+John Hay.

 ## On Picket Duty.

 The delay in the appearance of this issue was unavoidable, the death of my father having suddenly called me from the city for a week.
 By the same cause the publication in pamphlet of “An Anarchist on Anarchy” is also delayed for a few days.